Divine Secrets of the Ya-Ya Sisterhood: Characters

-Oldest daughter of Vivi Walker and fiancé of Conner McGill.
+Oldest daughter of Vivi Walker and fiancée of Connor McGill.
 Sidda is a play director.
 After an interview with the New York Times, Sidda and her mother stop speaking to each other.
 She postpones her engagement to Connor and escapes to a friend's family cabin in Washington State.
 The Ya-Yas surprise her there and help her to learn why her mother was the way she was while Sidda was growing up.